magepages/mpdocs/docs/faq/index.md

     * If you leave this field blank, the system will auto-create URL key for the detail question page.

 * **Answer**:
-    * The content entered in this section is the answer for the question as we mentioned above.
+    * The content entered in this section is the answer to the question as we mentioned above.
     * If you leave this field blank, after Saving, the status will be displayed in the Grid, called `PENDING`.
     * In contrast, if the answer field contains the content, the status in the Grid, called `ANSWERED`.